-During the weekend she will use rhythmic patterns, song forms and harmony choices that are inspired by her travels in places like Bolivia, Georgia, Columbia which have seeped into her compositions.
+During the weekend she will use rhythmic patterns, song forms and harmony choices that are inspired by her travels in places like Bolivia, South Africa, Colombia which have seeped into her compositions.

 Helen’s songs are uplifting with beautiful harmonies and inspiring lyrics.
 Her workshops are focused and fun, challenging without pressure, joyful and committed, empowering and relaxed.